 As I sit here writing, gazing in wonder at him, I have no idea where this image was captured*; but the chance of his still being alive is so small as to be negligible.
 It is most likely that he is long dead, like over 21 million of his peers each year, killed as an unwanted ‘waste product’ of the dairy industry.

 He died trembling in fear and in pain, alone and still pining for the mother he had seen only briefly; his last memory of her, her panic-stricken voice, desperately crying out to him as he was carried away from her warm milky smell.
-The melting eyes that gaze in desperate fear, horror and bewilderment at the camera are long since closed in death, were long ago hacked from their sockets, an ingredient in some ‘pet’ food somewhere.
+The melting eyes that gaze in desperate fear, horror and bewilderment at the camera are long since glazed over in death, were long ago hacked from their sockets, an ingredient in some ‘pet’ food somewhere.
 His desecrated body, the pitiful physical remains of his only special and precious life are long since butchered and charred, crunched and excreted into a sewer somewhere, an ingredient in a meal long since forgotten.

 It occurs to me that for all I know, I may have been the direct cause of his death, for I was not always vegan.
 Any one of us whose money paid for milk or cheese, yogurt, cream or ice-cream could have been the one whose demands made it profitable for someone to violate his mother so that she would produce the products we wanted to buy by giving birth to him.